 Storage Tips

-Store leftovers in an airtight container for up to 2 days.
-Reheat gently in a pan with a splash of soy sauce or water to refresh the noodles.
-Add lime juice after reheating for the best flavor.
+Store any leftovers in an airtight container for up to 2 days.
+When reheating, do it gently in a pan and add a splash of soy sauce or a little water to loosen up the noodles.
+For the best flavor, add a bit of lime juice at the end after reheating.

 Also worth trying: Easy Mini Pavlova Bombs with Fruit and Cream